drbean/curriculum/pages/homepage/markdown/FAQ.md

   ~ I find it difficult to describe what I'm doing when I am editing.

-  It is hard to think about what one is doing when one is so concentrated on the text itself and on how the problems it presents can be solved that one loses consciousness of anything else.
+  It is hard to think about what one is doing when one is so concentrated on the *text* itself and on how the *problems* it presents can be solved that one loses consciousness of everything else.

   The focus is so much on the product, it is difficult to say anything about the process.

   I know I am very critical top-down and bottom-up.
+Typically, I make changes to almost every line of a text.
 Reading like a journal editor trying to follow the argument, I think:

 	  "Is this what a native-speaking researcher